ehmatthes/pcc_2e/beyond_pcc/finding_employment/what_learn.md

 - Packaging and managing environments

   As you transition into professional programming work, you'll find yourself working on more than one project at a time, or multiple versions of the same project.
 For example you'll need to fix bugs in the latest version of a project, but also in older but still maintained versions of a project.
 These projects can require different libraries, different versions of the same library, and different versions of Python itself.
 At some point you'll need to learn how to isolate projects on your system, so the libraries you install for one project won't affect the libraries you're using for another project.
+The Learning Log project uses the `venv` module to do this.

+- Type systems

+  Python is a dynamically-typed language, which means you don't have to declare what kind of information you're going to assign to a variable ahead of time.
+Python looks at the values you're using, and takes care of types automatically.
+However, you can choose to assign types to your variables if you want.
+This makes for more verbose code, but it also helps prevent certain kinds of errors.

 [top](#top)

 ## Requirements for specific jobs

 For some kinds of jobs, you can start to apply as soon as you have a solid grasp of basic programming skills and concepts.
-There are some fields, however, where you'll need more specific knowledge to get an entry-level job.
+There are some fields, however, where you'll probably need more specific knowledge to get an entry-level job.

 - Web Development